Dim10p/classification-challenge/README.md

   - **FlagEmbedding** for multilingual vector representations
   - **Hugging Face Transformers** and **PyTorch** for seamless integration of state-of-the-art LLMs
   - **Pandas**, **TQDM**, and other ecosystem tools for efficient data handling and experimentation

+ ---

+The views expressed on this page are those of the authors and do not represent the view of the ECB or the ESCB.